exasol/error-code-crawler-maven-plugin/doc/design.md

 In contrast to using regular expression matching, this approach has the following advantages:

 * The crawler gets the source code in a unified form.
 Whitespace and line breaks can't cause errors
-* The crawler can handle string concatenation can constants in error messages
+* The crawler can handle string concatenation with constants in error messages

 One could want to support string concatenation with variables or crawl error declarations like: